Umar Shaikh Mirza I

 Mu'iz-ud-din Umar Shaikh Mirza (عمر شیخ میرزا; 1356 – February 1394) was a member of the Timurid dynasty and a son of its founder, the Central Asian conqueror Timur.
 Known for being a skilled soldier, Umar Shaikh was one of Timur's military commanders and also served as a regional governor.
 He died in 1394, predeceasing his father by over a decade.

+He was afforded the honorifics Ghiyas al-Din ('succour of the faith') and Shuja' al-Din ('brave one of the faith'), together with the kunya Abu Ahmad ('father of Ahmad'), taken from his son Ahmad.

 Birth and early career

 Umar Shaikh Mirza was one of four sons of Timur who survived infancy.
-His mother Tolun Agha was a concubine.
+His mother, named as Tulun or Tumalun Agha, was a concubine (surriya).
+Woods places his birth in the period 754–756 AH/1353–1355 CE, which would make him between forty and forty-two years old at his death.

 There is some disagreement regarding whether Umar Shaikh Mirza I or his brother Jahangir Mirza was the eldest of Timur's sons.
 The Mu'izz al-Ansab (The Glorifier of Genealogies), the most important source regarding the structure of the Timurid royal family during this period, is contradictory on this point.
 It states that Jahangir was the eldest, but the family of Umar Shaikh is presented first in the genealogy itself, implying that he was born first.
 Narrative sources, such as the Zafarnama by Nizam al-Din Shami, and Sharaf al-Din Ali Yazdi's book of the same name support the notion that Umar Shaikh was older.

 Umar Shaikh proved himself an accomplished warrior and a skilled horseman, taking part in many of his father's campaigns.
 In 1376, Timur appointed him governor of Fergana.

-Timur's army, commanded by Umar Shaykh, attacks Urgench in 1379.
+Timur's army, commanded by Umar Shaykh, in the Siege of Urgench (1379).
 Garrett Zafarnama, painted in 1480.